Get the GuestTappy app

 Unfortunately, their popularity also makes them prime targets for scammers.

-We’ve seen a worrying rise in fraudulent phone calls and emails from criminals impersonating OTAs.
+We’ve seen a worrying rise in fraudulent phone calls, emails, and now messaging-app scams, from criminals impersonating OTAs.
 These messages can appear surprisingly legitimate and are designed to trick you into handing over sensitive information — sometimes with devastating consequences.

-Freetobook’s Account Manager Heather Scott shares her advice for keeping your hotel safe online.
+Freetobook’s Account Manager, Heather Scott, shares her advice on keeping your hotel safe online.

 These might include your property name, reference real bookings, or mimic OTA branding perfectly.
 However, they often contain malicious links or ask you to “verify” your details.